tedmist1/challenge-auth0/design-document.md

 ## Overview

 This document details a proposed design for the IT Systems Engineer Coding Challenge for Teleport.
-Full details on the challenge are available[here.](https://github.com/gravitational/careers/blob/main/challenges/security-automation/challenge.md).
+Full details on the challenge are available [here.](https://github.com/gravitational/careers/blob/main/challenges/security-automation/challenge.md).

 ## Proposed Design